VUEngine/VUEngine-Core/readme.txt

 Requirements:

-	· Minimal Linux environment (i.e: CygWin) that includes make and git
+	ï¿½ Minimal Linux environment (i.e: CygWin) that includes make and git

-	· GCCVB 4.4.2 for V810
+	ï¿½ GCCVB 4.4.2 for V810

 1. Create a CygWin environment variable called VBDE which must point to the VBJaEngine's parent folder.